medakadem/vsts-regex-replace/README.md

 		Replacement: `$(SemanticVersion)`

-	- using groups (more powerful, but more complex):
+	- using groups (more powerful and precise, but more complex):

 		Files Mask: `**\AssemblyInfo.cs`